NeurodataWithoutBorders/nwb_hackathons/HCK08_2020_Janelia/README.md

 ## Registration

+Please complete our [inivitation request form](https://forms.gle/XmgkQhrpGrtv4MqG7) if you would like to request an invitation to attend the event.

+The hackathon is open to the public.
+Anyone interested in NWB may request and invitation.
 Registration for the event is not yet open.
 Stay tuned for future announcements as we continue to plan for the event.

 ## Logistics

 **Housing:** Housing will be onsite on the HHMI Janelia research campus.
 Please note that Janelia will not be able to accommodate any arrivals before the late afternoon/early evening of May 5 due to another large meeting ending that day, which is utilizing all of our guest house rooms.For details about transportation and logistics please see [here](https://www.dropbox.com/s/i2540enmapap05o/Janelia%20travel%20logistics.pdf?dl=0)

 **Travel:**  Housing onsite on the Janelia research campus is provided with support by HHMI Janelia.
-Additional travel support may be available for flights as well, but this is not yet confirmed.
+Additional travel support may be available for flights via the Kavli foundation.

 **Directions:** The Janelia Research Campus is located in Loudoun County, Virginia – just 30 miles from Washington, DC, and about eight miles north of Dulles International Airport (IAD).
 For directions see [https://www.janelia.org/directions](https://www.janelia.org/directions)

 ## Organizing Committee